ElmkhanetarZakariae/Agricultural-Sustainability-in-MENA-Region_Data-Driven-Study_from-Tunisia/README.md

 # Project Overview:

-In addition to my participation in the AURORA Summer School in 2023, I contributed to a comprehensive Households Socio-economic and Biophysical Survey aimed at understanding the sustainability of farming systems in the MENA region.
-This survey was part of the AURORA Autumn School, which focused on sustainable agriculture and social-ecological systems in Tunisia.
-The project aimed to address key challenges faced by farmers, such as water stress, resource management, and the socio-economic viability of agricultural practices.
+I had the opportunity to participate in the AURORA Summer School held in November 2023, at the High School of Agriculture of Mograne in Tunisia, where I worked on a comprehensive Households Socio-economic and Biophysical Survey.
+This initiative aimed to explore the sustainability of farming systems in the MENA region.
+The project, a key part of the AURORA Autumn School, focused on addressing the pressing challenges faced by farmers, including water stress, resource management, and the socio-economic viability of agricultural practices in Tunisia.

-The AURORA Summer School brought together graduate students and early-career researchers from Tunisia, Morocco, Lebanon, and Germany to tackle complex issues in agro-food systems and sustainability.
-The event involved lectures, case studies, and problem-based learning activities that focused on the agricultural, environmental, and institutional challenges of the MENA region.
-It provided a platform for interdisciplinary exchange among researchers and helped build expertise in analyzing social-ecological systems, with a focus on food security, water use, and resource management.
+The AURORA Summer School brought together graduate students and early-career researchers from Tunisia, Morocco, Lebanon, Autralia and Germany to engage with complex issues in agro-food systems and sustainability.
+Through a combination of lectures, case studies, and problem-based learning activities, the program delved into the agricultural, environmental, and institutional challenges facing the MENA region.
+It offered an interdisciplinary platform for researchers to exchange ideas and build expertise in analyzing social-ecological systems, focusing on food security, water use, and resource management.

 # Role and Responsibilities in Data Collection: